ligos/blog.ligos.net/source/_posts/Installing-Hexo.md

 Then spent half and hour trying to make sense of Node.js's [new semantic versioning](http://stackoverflow.com/a/34169319) (apparently, they adopted IoJS's versions), before downloading the most current 4.x LTS series for Windows (4.2.4).

 Finally, install hexo itself via an admin command prompt `npm install -g hexo-cli`.

+(Note that you don't need to install these on your server, just your own computer).

 [Hexo doc reference](https://hexo.io/docs/)